Welcome to today's edition of the Rush 24-7 podcast.

 I want to thank you personally for amping up your voice because you know what people out there mistake anger for passion all the time.

-I got it to a heated exchange on the same subject the other day.
+I got into a heated exchange on the same subject the other day.

-Guy was telling me Republicans are to blame because they let the oil companies go unchecked and they let the speculators run while I told them, listen, besides not letting us drill, not let us build nuclear power, not letting us build refineries.
+Guy was telling me Republicans are to blame because they let the oil companies go unchecked and they let the speculators run while they told them, listen, besides not letting us drill, not letting us build nuclear power, not letting us build refineries.

 I said, listen, how could you blame the Republicans?

-I said, well, is it any coincidence that oil prices went up after the Democrats took the house and said it?
+I said, well, is it any coincidence that oil prices went up after the Democrats took the House and Senate?

-And that is just how ruinous is a country going to become if Democrats are elected to the White House.
+And that is just how ruinous is the country going to become if Democrats are elected to the White House.

 Let's start speculating on that and sell prices on that.